-Montpelier was a most unlikely birthplace for an artist who was to head both the National Academy and the American Watercolor Society - twin pillars of the traditional art establishment.
-At the time of Wood's birth in 1823, the capital boasted only about 2,400 souls; exposure to prevailing artistic and cultural tendencies was scanty indeed.
+Montpelier was a most unlikely birthplace for Thomas Waterman Wood, an artist who was to head both the National Academy and the American Watercolor Society - twin pillars of the traditional art establishment.
+At the time of Wood's birth in 1823, the capital boasted only about 2,400 souls and exposure to prevailing art and culture was scanty indeed.

-Yet its native son, Thomas Waterman Wood, largely self-taught save for a few months instruction in the studios of Boston artist Chester Harding, would steadily rise on both public approval and the respect of his fellow artists.
+Yet Wood, the son of a local cabinetmaker and largely self-taught save for a few months instruction in the studios of Boston artist Chester Harding, would steadily rise in both public approval and the respect of his fellow artists.

 Artists such as Norman Rockwell (once labeled "the Rembrandt of Punkin Crick") built upon the foundations laid down by practitioners such as Wood, Winslow Homer, J. G. Brown and Eastman Johnson.

 Wood insisted upon drawing the specifics of his subject matter, rather than resorting to idealized types.
 The Art Journal of April 1876 declared: "As a colorist Wood is forcible, and as a delineator of character he never accepts the ideal, but goes direct to nature for his models.
 In the Composition of a picture, every object is clearly drawn, and he secures attention by the directness of his story."

 Working from a profusion of preliminary, unsigned sketches and studies, Wood meticulously assembled his larger story-telling paintings such as 'The Village Post Office," "The Quack Doctor" and the "Yankee Peddler" piece by piece from individual portraits, drawings of animals and architectural features.

 The complete whole became far more than the sum of the individual parts.
 Wood's pictures captured events in the life of his Montpelier village or related compelling moral tableaux such as the accusing spouse imploring the saloon-keeper in "The Drunkard's Wife."